Board Member Biographies

 Mike was appointed as the Trust’s Executive Medical Director in October 2016.
 He has been a Consultant Psychiatrist for many years and was previously Clinical Director of Acute & In-patient Services and Community Services at the Trust.
 His responsibilities include quality improvement, patient safety, clinical governance, medical leadership, medical education and service user engagement.
 He trained in Sheffield, first in medicine and then in psychiatry.
 He is a Consultant Psychiatrist with a background in Rehabilitation and Assertive Community Treatment.
-He is particularly interested in the development of services that provide intensive support outside of the traditional hospital setting and in developing enhanced approaches for mental heath within Primary Care.
+He is particularly interested in the development of services that provide intensive support outside of the traditional hospital setting and in developing enhanced approaches for mental health within Primary Care.

 Registered Mental Health Nurse (RMN), BSc (Hons) Behavioural Science, MSc Health Planning and Financing, Diploma in Public Health,

-Executive Director of Nursing, Professions and Care Standards
+Executive Director of Nursing and Professions

 Liz joined the Trust on 21 April 2010, initially on secondment.
 She was subsequently appointed on a permanent basis in April 2011.
 She is a Registered Mental Health Nurse and holds a Bachelor of Science Degree in Behavioural Sciences, a Masters Degree in Health Planning and Financing, and a Diploma in Public Health.
 She was a participant on the King’s Fund National Nursing Leadership Programme and is Prince 2 (Project Management) qualified.